-If you're looking for Apache Mahout Interview Questions & Answers for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for Apache Mahout Interview Questions & Answers for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research Apache Mahout has a market share of about 33.09%.
-So, You still have opportunity to move ahead in your career in Apache Mahout Engineering.
-Mindmajix offers Advanced Apache Mahout Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Apache Mahout Engineer.
+So, You still have the opportunity to move ahead in your career in Apache Mahout Engineering.
+Mindmajix offers Advanced Apache Mahout Interview Questions 2023 that help you in cracking your interview & acquire a dream career as Apache Mahout Engineer.

 Apache™ Mahout is a library of scalable machine-learning algorithms, implemented on top of Apache Hadoop® and using the MapReduce paradigm.
 Machine learning is a discipline of artificial intelligence focused on enabling machines to learn without being explicitly programmed, and it is commonly used to improve future performance based on previous outcomes.